 Say you run an ad on Facebook and Instagram, perhaps for model calls or a seasonal promotion.
 What next?
 Sure, you can have people inbox you across both platforms, along with every other enquiry you’re receiving at the same time.
 But it’s not the most effective system.

-A website creates the opportunity to build landing pages – a page dedicated to a specific promotion or product – to send people to after clicking your ad.
-Your landing page could include more information, a beautiful video about the experience, reiterate the requirements for applicants, all to help increase the chances of conversion.
+A website creates the opportunity to build landing pages – a page dedicated to a specific promotion or product.
+Use these to send people to after clicking your ad.
+Your landing page could include more information, a beautiful video about the experience, reiterate the requirements for applicants.
+All of these help increase the chances of conversion.

 If you incorporate an enquiry form which separates these submissions from your general enquiries, you’ll find tracking these leads much simpler also.

 An FAQs page on your website, supported by links to detailed pages where appropriate, can help to answer many of your audience / customer’s queries in one central place.
-Note, it’s important to find the balance between giving away too much information online versus than creating the telephone / email relationship, so give this careful consideration.
+Note, it’s important to find the balance between giving away too much information online versus than creating the telephone / email relationship.
+Give this careful consideration.